bflaven/ia_usages/ia_build_vue_js_on_fastapi/streamlit_video_mp4/README.md

 # streamlit_video_mp4

-**Investigation  on how to replace a frontend made in Streamlit by one made with Vue.js**
+**Exploration on how to work with video and subtitles in Streamlit + investigation on download button and form.**